fxn/monochrome-theme.el/README.md

-# monochrome - A gray on black Emacs 24 theme for your focused hacking sessions
+# monochrome - A dark Emacs 24 theme for your focused hacking sessions

 ## Installation